Attard: San Anton Palace

 Visitors to the palace have included the Grand Masters of the Order of St John, Queen Marie of Romania, the Russian Empress Marie Feodorovna, King Edward VII, Queen Elizabeth II, Napoleon's younger brother Louis Bonaparte as a prisoner, and the poet Samuel Taylor Coleridge.

 Governor Borton opened the botanic gardens to the public in 1882 for picnics and strolls.
 Fairs and competitions celebrating plants, flowers, animals and livestock take place there.
 A dramatic company used to put on a Shakespeare Festival every summer, and there are often music recitals.

 During the Commonwealth Heads of Government Meeting 2005, hosted by Malta, the President's Palace in Attard served as a residence for Queen Elizabeth II and Prince Philip.

 Sport

-Attard is the home of Attard F.C., currently competing in Maltese Challenge League (second tier).
+Attard is the home of Attard F.C., currently competing in the BOV Amateur League I (third tier).